rafageist/strider-flows/README.md

 **Strider Flow** is a way to structure workflows as **linear segments** called **Striders**.
 Each Strider is a reusable tract of Steps that shares context and can chain to other Striders to form a complete process.

+> [!WARNING]
+> This document is a work in progress and subject to modifications.

 ## What is a Strider?

 A **Strider** is: